a man and woman actor on stage

 Checklist for All Submission Types

-❏ All submissions must conform to a standard play-script format (one-inch margins, #12 Times or Courier font, all pages numbered).
+2. All submissions must adhere to a standard play-script format (one-inch margins, #12 Times or Courier font, title page, all pages numbered), and your name should be removed from the script itself.

-❏ Include a character breakdown at the beginning of your script.
+3. Include a thorough character breakdown and description at the beginning of your script.

 Where to Send Submissions